stafforj/LPE-Cooling/INSTRUCTIONS.md

 ## Thermal Design

 The hardware design is based on the thermal loads that need to be dissipated from the liquid exfoliation system.
 In this build we use a 350W Kenwood BLP31.D0WG blender.
-We operate for a process time of $t ≈ 15$mins.
+We operate for a process time of $t ≈ 15$ mins.

 ## Bill of Materials